 You will need a talented volunteer who can sew to help stitch this project together!
 For the squares of the quilt, each student will draw their own picture using fabric markers.
 The teacher who assembled the quilt shown above asked students to create a picture inspired by the theme of friendship.
 Choose a theme that is meaningful for your particular group of students.

-Learn more: The Savvy Age
+Learn more: Class Quilt at The Savvy Age

 9. Painted Adirondack Chair